Duration and Convexity

 The effective duration compares the interest rate sensitivities of different securities, especially for securities where the cash flow may change because of the yield change, such as for a callable bond.
 Securities with the same duration have the same interest rate sensitivity.
 For instance, since zero-coupon bonds only pay the face value at maturity, the duration of a zero = its maturity.
 It also follows that any bond of a certain duration will have an interest rate sensitivity equal to a zero-coupon bond with a maturity equal to the bond's duration.

 Duration is also often interpreted as the percentage change in a bond's price for a small change in its yield to maturity (YTM).
 It should not be surprising that there is a relationship between the change in bond price and the change in duration when the yield changes, since both the bond and duration depend on the present values of the bond's cash flows.
-In fact, a very simple relationship exists between the two: when the YTM changes by 1%, the bond price changes by the duration converted to a percentage.
+In fact, a very simple relationship exists between them: when the YTM changes by 1%, the bond price changes by the duration converted to a percentage.
 So, for instance, the price of a bond with a 10-year duration would change by 10% for a 1% change in the interest rate.

 Macaulay Duration